 To add JBIG2 encoding, see Installing the JBIG2 encoder.

-3.1.5 Ubuntu 20.04 LTS
+3.1.4 Ubuntu 20.04 LTS

 Ubuntu 20.04 includes ocrmypdf 9.6.0 - you can install that with apt.
-The most convenient way to install recent OCRmyPDF on older Ubuntu is to use Homebrew on Linux (Linuxbrew).

-brew install ocrmypdf
+To install a more recent version, uninstall the system-provided version of ocrmypdf, and install the following dependencies: